Aussiedroid/AD-EDWarthogEnhancedScript/Warthog Script/Readme.md

 The Thrustmaster TARGET Warthog Script is split into several files.
 Each houses different function.
 AD_ED_v4.0.0.tmc calls on all the other included files.
+Target.tmh will generate on script Run.

 ### File List: ###